“Life is uncertain. Eat dessert first.”—from Just Desserts’s t-shirts.

 They have a “Mocha Cream Cake,” but that’s not at all like the original company’s Mocha Buttercream Cake, which I think the new company may be trying to play off of.

 I remember the original JDs made a huge Inauguration Cake for San Francisco mayor Art Agnos’s inauguration (it was a huge sheet cake they created on the site of the celebration) because Elliot Hoffman was amigos with Art Agnos.
-I don’t know exactly how they created the cake on-site but I can take a guess: I don’t remember if I even saw the cake but the way it would be done would be by putting a large board on a table or a platform at the celebration site, and putting many sheet cakes together side-by-side — all with the same amount of weighed batter in them so they’re the same height, roughly — and then frosting this now big sheet cake on-site and adding the cake deco.
+I don’t know exactly how the bakery created the cake on-site but I can take a guess: I don’t remember if I even saw the cake but the way it would be done would be by putting a large board on a table or a platform at the celebration site, and putting many sheet cakes together side-by-side — all with the same amount of weighed batter in them so they’re the same height, roughly — and then frosting this now big sheet cake on-site to make it look like one big cake, and adding the cake deco.
 It would look like one big sheet cake and most people would ask, “How did they get this huge cake in here?”

 Each store was independent of the Bakery.
 Each store ordered what it needed each day from the Bakery and if someone slipped up and forgot to order Chocolate Fudge Cakes, for example, the Bakery didn’t send any to the store, even though they probably knew we needed them.

 The Irving Street store was the most unique of all the Just Desserts locations.
-They had an ice cream soda fountain at that location so one could order hot fudge sundaes, a hot fudge brownie or a banana split made with Just Desserts’s own hot fudge and their own freshly-made whipping cream.
+They had an ice cream soda fountain at that location so one could order hot fudge sundaes, a hot fudge brownie or a banana split made with Just Desserts’s own hot fudge, Double Rainbow ice cream and their own freshly-made whipping cream.
 Just Desserts was all about high quality, well, until the company started going down hill.

-Even though I have mixed feelings about the company from working there (the stories I could tell!, but won’t), overall I’m glad I had the opportunity to work there.
+Even though I have mixed feelings about the company from working there — the stories I could tell!, but won’t, like the Triple Lemon Cake that someone ran through the dishwasher; WTF? what a waste of a perfectly good cake! — overall I’m glad I had the opportunity to work there.
 The original company had a long and good run and Just Desserts was a major institution/an icon of the Old City, which many of us sadly miss today.
 If I remember correctly, Elliot Hoffman, who was/is a very good person from what I know about him (I never met him), said he just couldn’t bring himself to go into a Just Desserts’s store after the company was sold.
 Understandable.
 The original Church Street location was the last store to close.
 Today, another dessert and bread bakery is in that location, but it doesn’t have the same iconic-status as Just Desserts did.